 A good example of this was the advertising for Silk Cut cigarettes in the 80s.
 When restrictions came in regarding the advertising of cigarettes in 1984, Silk Cut produced some of the most simple image-centric campaigns with an image of purple ‘Silk’ (its brand color) and a thin slice or ‘Cut’ in the fabric, cleverly depicting it with the name ‘Silk Cut’ with one 100% on brand image.
 Continuing this for over a decade successfully.

 Over the last few years, imagery has taken a front seat in how we communicate.
 And in this time-scarce landscape of social media images can get your story across clearly and quickly, and convey more emotion.
 Even more effective than one image is the power of thirty every second, video and motion graphics have raised the bar on what we can get across to someone in a limited time using an image, motion, and sound that can be a powerful way to engage.

 5. Help Paint a picture, don’t paint it for them

 Finally, think visually.
 Look at the game charades as an example.
-In the game you describe a movie with the action of hand cranking the camera to show you are filming, something that was only required at the infancy of the medium, but it still translates.
-Sure, we still signal to the waiter and the end of the meal with a gesture of signing a check, I like so many others have never had a check book yet we still do the signalling.
+In the game, you describe a movie with the action of hand cranking the camera to show you are filming, something that was only required in the infancy of the medium, but it still translates.
+Sure, we still signal to the waiter and at the end of the meal with a gesture of signing a check, I like so many others have never had a checkbook yet we still do the signaling.
 That works effectively for general items, but when it comes to individual items of attraction and desire, less is most definitely more.

 S. Lewis always challenged writers to describe an emotion not use a word for it.
 ‘Don’t say it was “delightful”; make us say “delightful” when we’ve read the description’.